Parkland Memorial Hospital: History

+Original hospital campus location

-The original hospital opened on May 19, 1894, in a wooden building on a 17 acre meadow located at Oak Lawn Avenue and Maple.
+The original hospital opened on May 19, 1894, in a wooden building on a 17 acre meadow located at Oak Lawn and Maple avenues.
 The name Parkland came from the land on which the hospital was built, originally purchased by the city as a park.
 A brick building (the first hospital brick building erected in Texas, now owned by Crow Holdings) replaced the wooden facility in 1913.

-In 1954, Parkland moved to 5201 Harry Hines Boulevard about a mile from its original site.
-It's renal dialysis unit opened in 1955, burns unit in 1961, and cardiac intensive care unit in 1969.
 All services from the campus at Maple Avenue were decommissioned in 1974.

+1954–2015 second hospital campus location

+In 1954, Parkland moved to 5201 Harry Hines Boulevard, about a mile from its original site.
+Its renal dialysis unit opened in 1955, the burns unit in 1961, and the cardiac intensive care unit in 1969.
 The new Parkland tower blocks were redeveloped in 1981, and the triangular wing at the hospital's entrance on Harry Hines Boulevard opened in the late 1980s.

-On August 20, 2015, Parkland opened a new emergency department and began accepting patients.
-Construction commenced in 2010.
-Staff members and patients were transferred throughout the next few days, from 5201 Harry Hines Boulevard to the new hospital located across the street at 5200 Harry Hines Boulevard.
-The new hospital welcomed its first birth, a boy delivered by Caesarean section, that same morning.

-The former hospital site on 5201 Harry Hines Boulevard is set for demolition in 2022-23, after closing on July 11, 2022.
+The former hospital site at 5201 Harry Hines Boulevard was demolished in 2024, after closing on July 11, 2022.